Degenerate diffusion with Preisach hysteresis: Introduction

-This is different from the classical theory of parabolic equations with hysteresis developed by Visintin, see \cite{vis}, where the left-hand side of \eqref{e0} contains an additional term $c u_t$ with $c > 0$.
+The highly degenerate problem we consider here does not fall within the classical theory of parabolic equations with hysteresis developed by Visintin, see \cite{vis}, where the left-hand side of \eqref{e0} contains an additional term $c u_t$ with $c > 0$.
 In such a case, an immediate estimate for $u_t$ is available from the very beginning, and a lot of existence results even for more general (nonlinear) elliptic operators and boundary conditions have been proved.

 The structure of the paper is the following.
 In Section~\ref{sec:stat} we list the definitions of the main concepts including convexifiable Preisach operators, and state the main existence and uniqueness Theorem~\ref{t1}.
 In Section~\ref{sec:disc} we state and solve the time-discrete counterpart of \eqref{e0a}--\eqref{e1}.
 Section~\ref{sec:itau} is devoted to estimates for solutions to the time-discrete problem which are independent of the time step.
 Finally, in Section~\ref{sec:proof} we pass to the limit as the time step tends to zero and check that the limit is the unique solution to the original problem.